Dikshith-Manjunath/Journey-AI/content/blogs/_index.md

 ---
-title: "Latest news"
+title: "Generated Itineraries"
-description: "this is meta description"
+description: "These are the pre-generated Itineraries to select from"
 ---